seanslma/maki/DevOps/Terraform/Import.md

 ```

 Another way is set default values for the variables in the `variables.tf` file or set the real value from the `state` file.

+**terragrunt**: in `terragrunt.hcl` the `inputs` section can set the values for the input variables from dependencies.
+Therefore the best way to import the existing resource is via `terragrunt import ADDR ID`.